 No, you don’t need to become a fortune teller.
 But you should start making predictions so to improve your critical thinking.
-Again, it isn’t about predictions the results of a match or the stock market.
-It is about situations that you might be confronted with in your life or somebody’s else – even a story on the newspaper can do.
+Again, it isn’t about predicting the results of a match or the stock market.
+It is about situations that you might be confronted with within your life or somebody’s else – even a story in the newspaper can do.
 Step back and try to guess what will happen in the future depending on the decisions taken.
 Will it be better or worse?
 What if the choices were different?
 How would it reflect in the future scenario?
 Make as many predictions as you can so to evaluate different actions and their respective consequences.

 # 9 – Play some games